Sourith2008/Spam-email-detection/README.md

 Predicting whether an E-mail is spam or not.

 ## Dataset
--Spam email Dataset(Kaggle) or any emails.csv
+- Spam email Dataset(Kaggle) or any emails.csv

 ## Requirements
 - Python 3.8+